celery/celery/docs/configuration.rst

 .. note::

-    The Cassandra backend requires the :mod:`iron_celery` library: http://pypi.python.org/pypi/iron_celery
+    The IronCache backend requires the :mod:`iron_celery` library: http://pypi.python.org/pypi/iron_celery

     To install the iron_celery package use `pip` or `easy_install`: